The Five Types of Men You Must Be Prepared to Reach

 - Hurting men.
 This is a subset of the previous four groups.
 These men are often “stuck” because of an acute or ongoing crisis or need that must be addressed so that they can continue on their spiritual journey.
 Whether it’s an addiction issue, grieving, financial, health or marriage crisis, the gospel can be brought to bear in a meaningful way as it informs our caring.

 For a men’s ministry to be successful it must address the needs of each of these five groups.
-In other words, you must offer something for every man.
 The goal should always be to point men to opportunities to rise to the next level of growth.

 Here’s a way for your church to engage each type of man right away.
-Then show him the appropriate next step, based on where he is on his spiritual journey; we will equip you with ways to do that.
+Then show him the appropriate next step, based on where he is on his spiritual journey; Man in the Mirror will equip you with ways to do that.